aydanh2005/cloud-programming-project/README.md

 Aydan Huseynli

-Created for the IU module
-DLBSEPCP01_E – Cloud Programming
+This project was created for the DLBSEPCP01_E – Cloud Programming module at IU International University of Applied Sciences.